BeneathTheSurfaceLabs/universal-factory/README.md

 class UserInfoFactory extends UniversalFactory
 {
+    //
-    // If you choose to omit this property, the package will look
+    // if this property is omitted, the package will check for a class with the same name,
-    // for a corresponding UserInfo class within the same namespace
+    // (minus 'Factory') within the same namespace as the factory
+    //
+    // Ex. \BeneathTheSurfaceLabs\UniversalFactory\Tests\Examples\UserInfoFactory will look
+    // for a class \BeneathTheSurfaceLabs\UniversalFactory\Tests\Examples\UserInfo
-    // as your factory
+    //
     protected $class = UserInfo::class;

     /**